Discover everything there is to know about navigating membership tiers in the Qantas loyalty program.

 Are there ways to extend my Qantas membership?

-Yes, there are a range of ways to extend out the Qantas membership tier that you currently hold.
+Yes, there is a range of ways to extend out the Qantas membership tier that you currently hold.
 These are:

 - Plan and fly to hit the maintain thresholds in your status level

 - Status Hold – the impending arrival of offspring allows eligible Silver, Gold and Platinum members to put their status on hold for up to 18 months under the Qantas parental hold system.

 - Time your Status Credits earn: Aim to earn the Status Credits you need at the beginning of your membership anniversary to take you up to the next tier – this could give you nearly 2 years at a higher tier.